GyronicsTechnologies/GRWD/README.md

 # GRWD
-A companion repository to the End-to-End Wearable Device System for Software and Device Control
+A companion repository to the End-to-End Wearable Device and System for Indefinite, Continuous, Real-Time Gesture Recognition